'It's the reflex': Veteran helped disarm gunman at gay club

 COLORADO SPRINGS, Colo.
 (AP) — When army veteran Rich Fierro realized a gunman was spraying bullets inside the club where he had gathered with friends and family, instincts from his military training immediately kicked in.

-First he dove to duck any potential incoming fire, and then he moved to try to disarm the shooter.
+First he ducked to avoid any potential incoming fire, then he moved to try to disarm the shooter.

 “It’s the reflex.
 Go!
 Go to the fire.
 Stop the action.
 Stop the activity.
 Don’t let no one get hurt.
-I tried to bring everybody back,” he said Monday outside his home.
+I tried to bring everybody back,” he said Monday outside his home in Colorado Springs, where an American flag hung from the porch.

-Fierro is one of two men police are crediting with saving lives by subduing a 22-year-old gunman who went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.

-Fierro was there with his daughter Kassy, her boyfriend and several other friends to see a drag show and celebrate a birthday.
-He said it was one of the group’s most enjoyable nights, until the shooting started.
+Speaking to reporters at his home Monday, Fierro teared up as he recalled Raymond smiling and dancing before the shooting started.

+When a clubgoer ran by in heels, Fierro told her to kick the gunman.
+She stuffed her high-heeled shoe in the attacker’s face, Fierro said.
+Del Lusional, a drag queen who performed at Club Q on Saturday night, said on Twitter that the patron who intervened with her heel was a transgender woman.

 “I love them,” Fierro said of the city’s LGBTQ community.
 “I have nothing but love.”

-The mass shooting left five dead and at least 17 wounded by gunfire.
-The suspect, who was said to be carrying multiple guns and additional ammunition magazines, faces murder and hate crime charges.

-Fierro’s wife, Jess, said via Facebook that her husband had bruised his right side and injured his hands, knees and ankle.
-“He was covered in blood,” she wrote on the page of their brewery, Atrevida Beer Co..

-Though his actions saved lives, Fierro said the five deaths — including his daughter’s boyfriend, Raymond Green Vance — were a tragedy both personal and for the broader community.
+Though his actions saved lives, Fierro said the deaths — including his daughter’s boyfriend, Vance — were a tragedy both personal and for the broader community.
+The self-described “dude from San Diego” who said he was from a family of immigrants rebuffed the idea that he was a hero and asked to keep focus on those whose lives were lost.

 “There are five people that I could not help.
 And one of which was family to me,” he said, as his brother put a consoling hand on his shoulder.

-Note: This story has been updated to correct that a clubgoer, not a performer, helped Fierro subdue the gunman.